All Episodes

 Well, I think the answer is very obvious.

-So if somebody wants to come here from a country and they've grown up in a culture That tells women how to dress, tells women whether they can drive or not, like Saudi Arabia, where Hillary takes donations all the time from and all these other Muslim countries, and that they kill gays and lesbians for being gay and lesbian, and they don't allow the free practice of religion.
+So if somebody wants to come here from a country and they've grown up in a culture that tells women how to dress, tells women whether they can drive or not, like Saudi Arabia, where Hillary takes donations all the time from, and all these other Muslim countries, and that they kill gays and lesbians for being gay and lesbian, and they don't allow the free practice of religion.

 You can't build a temple or a church.

-So if a country you grow up in a culture that discriminates against women, gays, lesbians, Christians, and Jews, I think we have a right to ascertain as a country whether or not you plan on bringing those values with you, or you have plans to assimilate into American values of liberty and freedom.
+So if a country, you grow up in a culture that discriminates against women, gays, lesbians, Christians, and Jews, I think we have a right to ascertain as a country whether or not you plan on bringing those values with you or you have plans to assimilate into American values of liberty and freedom.

 Just simple questions.

-But in her three years of telling a story that frankly is far more damaging to Hillary than anything Mr. Khan has to say about Donald Trump.
+But in her three years of telling a story that frankly is far more damaging to Hillary than anything Mr. Khan has to say about Donald Trump, well, Pat Smith has averaged just 350 Google reports a day.

-Khan gets a thousand per day.
+Khan gets 1,000 per day.

 How are you, sir?